Leo-Malay/Leo-Malay/README.md

 # Hey, It's me Malay Bhavsar 👋
 ### FullStack Developer, MERN Stack Developer, Software Engineer, Competitive Programmer.
 - 🔭 Always working on something!
+- 🌱 Master of Science in Computer Science, University of Texas at Dallas (2024-2026).
-- 🌱 Bachelor of Engineering in Information Technology (2019-2023).
+- 🌱 Bachelor of Engineering in Information Technology, Gujarat Technological University (2019-2023).
 - 💬 Ask me about Python, Javascript, C/C++, Java, HTML, CSS, anything else you can think off..I will always try to help!
 - 📫 How to reach me?
 Just mail me -> malaybhavsar.290@gmail.com 😄
 - NPM: <a href="https://www.npmjs.com/~leomalay">leomalay</a>